fsantanna/dceu/doc/manual.md

 ```
 Ifs : `ifs´ [[ID [TAG] `=´] Expr] `{´ {Case} [Else] `}´
-        Case : OP Expr (Block | `->´ Expr)
+        Case : OP Expr (Block | `=>´ Expr)
-             | [ID [TAG] `=´] Expr (Block | `->´ Expr)
+             | [ID [TAG] `=´] Expr (Block | `=>´ Expr)
-        Else : `else´ (`->´ Expr | Block)
+        Else : `else´ (`=>´ Expr | Block)
 ```

-The `ifs` statement supports multiple cases with a test condition and an associated branch.
+The `ifs` statement supports multiple cases with test conditions and associated branches.
-The conditions are tested in sequence, until one is true and its associated branch executes.
+The conditions are tested in sequence, until the first is true and its associated branch executes.
 The optional `else` branch executes if no conditions are true.

-Like in an `if`, branches can be blocks or simple expressions prefixed by `->`.
+Like in an `if`, branches can be blocks or simple expressions prefixed by `=>`.

+An `ifs` also supports a head expression to compare in test cases.
-If a head condition expression is provided, test cases can assume its value appears before a binary operator and the right operand.
+If provided, test cases can assume that the head value is the left operand of a given binary operator and a given right operand.

-The head condition and each case condition can be assigned to an optional [variable declaration](#declarations-and-assignments) and can be accessed in the branches.
+The head expression and each test condition can be assigned to an optional [variable declaration](#declarations-and-assignments) and can be accessed in the branches.